Billy Blyton, Baron Blyton

 William Reid Blyton, Baron Blyton (2 May 1899 – 25 October 1987) was a British Labour Party politician who served as Member of Parliament (MP) for Houghton-le-Spring in the County of Durham from 1945 to 1964.

 Early life

 Born in Bowman Street, in the Tyne Dock area of South Shields, Tyne & Wear (then in County Durham), he attended Holy Trinity Primary School and Dean Road Secondary Modern.

-Blyton married Jennie Ord at Holy Trinity Church in South Shields on 26 December 1919 and they had three daughters - Jennie, Marion and Rita.
+Blyton married Jane "Jennie" Ord at Holy Trinity Church in South Shields on 26 December 1919, and they had three daughters - Jennie, Marion and Rita.

-On leaving school, he began an apprenticeship at Harton Colliery, where he worked for the next 32 years.
+On leaving school at age fourteen, he began an apprenticeship at Harton Colliery, where he worked for the next 32 years.
 Blyton represented Harton Miners Lodge and was also chairman of the local Labour Party.
 He remained a great trade union man throughout his life, becoming a member of the National Union of Mineworkers, and served as a member of South Shields Town Council, chairing its education and electricity committees.

-During the Second World War, he served in the submarine service.
+During the First World War, he served in the submarine service.